wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 A sample <strong>Acceptance Criteria</strong> statement for work on Chaos Engineering is "confidence in our production deployments" despite the complexity that they represent.

-Specific metrics to measure:
+Specific metrics to consider:

    * Availability (unplanned downtime per year/month/week/day/hour).
 Components of this include:

    * Transaction throughput per hour/day/week/month/quarter/year

    * Latency (response time to user requests) percentiles

    * MTTD (Mean Time to Detect) - How long did it take for someone to realize there is a problem?
 The starting point is an event that may not be specifically logged, but inferred from other observations.